 Deductibles and Special Limits

-You can't forget that homeowner's insurance policies have deductibles.
 It's important to note that your policy deductible could still apply to coverages with special limits.
-Different covered items with special limits have varied deductibles, and some items with special limits do not have a deductible.
+Different covered items with special limits have varied deductibles, and some items with special limits don’t have a deductible.

-Coverages at HomeFirst that have special limits but usually do not have a deductible include, but may not be limited to the following:
+Coverages at HomeFirst® that have special limits but usually don’t have a deductible include, but may not be limited to the following:

 Fire department service

-Your unique deductibles will be stated in your policy and can vary depending on the type of loss, the coverage, and special limits in your policy.
-If you have any questions about how your deductible applies to items that do have special limits, a HomeFirst representative will be happy to walk through your unique policy terms with you.
+Your chosen deductibles will be stated in your policy and can vary depending on the type of loss, the coverage and special limits in your policy.